ashp0/Orion-Assignment/README.md

   * `AXProfile` includes a `WKWebViewConfiguration` along with an array of `AXTabGroups`.
   * `AXWebContainerView` has a function called `swapWebView(_ webView: AXWebView)` which as in the name, switches the current web view being used.
   * `AXWindow` is an NSWindow subclass which holds all the views together.
 Except for the `AXProfiles`

+## Additional Information
+* You may have seen that there are no navigation buttons (back/forward/refresh) that is because it is a swipe based gesture now.
+Simply swipe on the left hand side of the toolbar.
+The direction is intuitive!
+* Backwards : Swipe Left
+* Forward : Swipe Right
+* Reload : Swipe Down
+* Cancel : Swipe up (If you accidentally swiped)
+* New Tab : Command-T

 ## Photos